onthelink-nl/scripts/qgis/copypastefiles/readme.txt

 WARNING: You probably don't have a chromebook account like this: qgis@example.com.
-The only things you have to change are the following:
+The only thing you need to change is:

 1. At step number 3 you need to change this:
-*/1 * * * * /home/qgis/.qgis/autocopyscript.sh
+*/1 * * * * rsync -a /run/user/1000/doc/by-app/org.qgis.qgis /home/qgis

 To this:
-*/1 * * * * /home/YOURUSERNAME/.qgis/autocopyscript.sh
+*/1 * * * * rsync -a /run/user/1000/doc/by-app/org.qgis.qgis /home/YOURUSERNAME

-2. in the folder .qgis in your home directory (it's a hidden folder, to be able to see it press the three dots in the upper right of the files app and select "Show hidden files") there is a file called autocopyscript.sh.

-You need to edit that file and change this: target="/home/qgis"

-To this:
-target="/home/YOURUSERNAME"